bitflags/bitflags/spec.md

 - _Name:_ The name of any defined flag
 - _Hex Number_: `0x`([0-9a-fA-F])*

 Flags values can be formatted by iterating over them.
-Any yielded flags value that sets exactly the bits of a defined flag may be formatted with its name.
-Any yielded flags value that doesn't set exactly the bits of a defined flag will be formatted as a hex number.
+Any yielded flags value that sets exactly the bits of a defined flag should be formatted with its name.
+Any yielded flags value that doesn't set exactly the bits of a defined flag must be formatted as a hex number.

 The result of parsing a formatted flags value will be the truncated source.
+An empty formatted flags value is zero.

 ----